notnullgames/pakemon-demos/README.md

 ### bugs

 I am getting a minor glitch on parallax, on raylib-based demos ([raylib](raylib/) and [node-raylib](node-raylib/)).
-It may be how I am doing the scrolling, or it may be a problem with offscreen-rendering.
+It may be how I am doing the scrolling, or it may be a problem with offscreen-rendering in raylib.

 ![parallax-error](parallax_error.png)